-Drilling has established the gold system to be upwards of 200 metres wide by 700 metres long, including both the Main Zone and East Zone.
 The results have been successful in confirming the historical reports of a gold zone extending across the lithological contact region between volcanic and sedimentary rocks, successfully extended existing zones in all dimensions while intersecting new high-grade zones at depth.
-The area between the Main Zone and East Zone remains largely untested, as does the 4 kilometres that separate Treasure Island from Laurie Lake to the west.
+The area between the Main Zone and East Zone remains largely untested, as does the four kilometre interval that separates Treasure Island from Laurie Lake to the west.